soravux/scoop/doc/usage.rst

 A remote workers example may be as follow::

-    python -m scoop --hostfile -vv -n 6 your_program.py [your arguments]
+    python -m scoop --hostfile hosts -vv -n 6 your_program.py [your arguments]

 ================    =================================
 Argument            Meaning
 ================    =================================
 -m scoop            **Mandatory** Uses SCOOP to run program.
---hostfile          A file containing a list of host to launch scoop -vv                 Double verbosity flag.
+--hostfile          hosts is a file containing a list of host to launch scoop -vv                 Double verbosity flag.
 -n 6                Launch a total of 6 workers. your_program.py     The program to be launched.